City status in the United Kingdom: Cathedral towns

+A "cathedral city" is a place designated as a city which has a cathedral.

 England and Wales

 Since being the seat of an Anglican diocese is no longer sufficient or necessary to gain city status, some cathedral towns exist:

-The 1911 Encyclopædia Britannica refers to Southwell as a city, and in 1949 Bury St Edmunds is referred to as a city.
+The 1911 Encyclopædia Britannica referred to Southwell as a city, A photograph of the Football XI sitting on the steps of Norwood Park (home since 1888 of the Starkey Bramley) in 1954 is titled Southwell City F.C. and in 1949 Bury St Edmunds was referred to as a city.

-In total there are 15 English and Welsh cities that have never had Anglican cathedrals within their borders – Brighton and Hove, Cambridge, Hull, Lancaster, Leeds, Nottingham, Plymouth, Preston, Salford, Southampton, Southend-on-Sea, Stoke-on-Trent, Sunderland, Swansea, and Wolverhampton.
+There are 16 English and Welsh cities that have never had Anglican cathedrals within their borders – Brighton and Hove, Cambridge, Hull, Lancaster, Leeds, Milton Keynes, Nottingham, Plymouth, Preston, Salford, Southampton, Southend-on-Sea, Stoke-on-Trent, Sunderland, Swansea, and Wolverhampton.

 Bath Abbey was once a diocesan cathedral, as was Westminster Abbey briefly during the reign of Henry VIII.
 These cities retained their city status despite their cathedrals losing that status.

 Scotland

 The national church of Scotland, the Church of Scotland, is presbyterian in governance (not recognising authority of bishops), and thus has high kirks rather than cathedrals.
 However, the pre-Reformation dioceses do have extant cathedrals, most notably at Glasgow and Aberdeen, which remain in use by the Church of Scotland and continue to bear the honorific title of cathedral.
 Others (such as that of St Andrews) are now in ruins.

-As noted above, both Perth and Elgin were recognised as cities before 1975; Perth's city status was restored in 2012.
+Both Perth and Elgin were recognised as cities before 1975; Perth's city status was restored in 2012.
 Additionally, five other pre-Reformation sees—Brechin, Dunblane, Dunkeld, Kirkwall and St Andrews—are often referred to as cities, notably in names associated with the settlements (e.g. 'City of Brechin and District' community council. and Brechin City F.C., City Road in St Andrews).
 Dornoch, Fortrose, Lismore, Saddell and Whithorn also possess pre-Reformation cathedrals but have never been described as cities.

 Towns with non-Church of Scotland, post-Reformation cathedrals which are not recognised as cities are Ayr (R.C.), Millport (Episcopal), Oban (R.C.), Motherwell (R.C.) and Paisley (R.C.).
 Of these, Ayr, Motherwell and Paisley have larger populations than Perth, Stirling and Inverness, and both Ayr and Paisley have formally made a bid for city status during the millennium competition.

 Of settlements granted city status in the 21st century, Inverness (awarded 2001) possesses an Episcopal cathedral (1866), but none under the auspices of the Church of Scotland.
 Stirling (awarded 2002) has never had a cathedral of any kind.
 Perth (reinstated 2012) has an Episcopal cathedral dating from 1860, but no pre-Reformation establishment.